Last updated May 2023

 Unfortunately, you’ll have to separately check Southwest’s website to obtain its fares; it doesn’t play ball with search sites.

 Best sites for hotel savings: Hotwire and Priceline.

 While it may look like dozens of companies are competing for your hotel booking business, just two companies—Booking.com and Expedia—own most of the websites, including Agoda, Hotels.com, Hotwire, Kayak, Momondo, Orbitz, Priceline, Travelocity, Trivago, and many others.
 The lack of competition, combined with the agreements these heavyweight booking operations have struck with hotels, means you’ll typically find the same per-night rates displayed across various websites for the same stays—including prices offered by hotels themselves.
-Our researchers looked up more than 3,500 hotel rates on 18 different booking sites (plus hotel company websites) and found very little price variation among most options.
+Our researchers looked up nearly 2,000 hotel rates for 75 stays using 25 different booking sites (including hotel company websites) and found very little price variation among most options.

 Mystery deals present a slight gamble: You don’t learn hotel names until after you’ve paid—no backing out.
 It sounds risky, but you get plenty of info and filters to control key criteria and ensure you land at a good spot.
 And you often can match reported counts of ratings and property features with those displayed further down in search results for specific hotels, which allows you to figure out which mystery deals belong to which hotels.

 I have booked hundreds of mystery deals and seldom had any trouble.
 The main risk is that they require prepayment—when I have to cancel or change a trip, I must rely on the goodwill of the hotel to make the switch.
 Fortunately, they’re usually happy to make changes.